image357/.vim/README.md

   You can view the files by pressing `o` or open them in a new tab by pressing `t`.
 To close the file browser press `q`.

 * **`<leader> t`**
-  Browse all files relative to your current working directory and open buffers.
+  Browse all open buffers and files relative to your current working directory.

 * **`<leader> r`**
   If the current file is a python script, run it in an interactive terminal session.